EthereumCommonwealth/CLOIP/CLOIP-1/CLOIP-1.md

 - **Living**: A special status for CLOIPs that are designed to be continually updated and not reach a state of finality.

-Below is a diagram that illustrates the CLOIP process:

-![CLOIP Status Diagram] [link]

 Please remember that making a CLOIP does not guarantee that it will be implemented.
 That decision is left up to the individual project maintainers.